kishorecu8997-stack/field-techy/docs/test/design/test-design-document-sprint-1.md

 ### 8.1 Data Requirements & Sources

-which focuses on the Engineer Web UI Implementation: Auth module and Web — Input Validation and UI Refinements, test data must simulate realistic user scenarios to validate form submissions, input validation rules, and UI/UX flows.
-Since there is no backend integration in this phase, all test data will be manually created and managed as mock inputs.
+The focus is on Engineer Web UI Implementation, specifically the Auth module and Web — Input Validation and UI Refinements.
+Test data will simulate realistic user scenarios to validate form submissions, input validation rules, and UI/UX flows.
+Since backend integration is not included in this phase, all test data will be manually created and managed as mock inputs.

 The test data requirements are derived from the following sources: